robenkleene/design-references/houdini/nodes/houdini-nodes-group.md

 ## Viewport

 - When the group node is set to `Display/Render` (blue tab), the viewport will highlight all the points in the group orange

+## Deleting

+- To delete particles in a group, use a `Delete` node, be use to set the `Entity` to match the type of geometry to delete (otherwise there's a warning message about an invalid group)